dmotz/trystero/README.md

   Returns a pair containing a function to send the action to peers and a function to register a listener.
-The sender function takes any JSON-serializable value (primitive or object) or binary data as its first argument and takes an optional second argument of a peer ID to send to.
+The sender function takes any JSON-serializable value (primitive or object) or binary data as its first argument and takes an optional second argument of a peer ID or a list of peer IDs to send to.
 By default it will broadcast the value to all peers in the room.
 If the sender function is called with binary data (`Blob`, `TypedArray`), it will be received on the other end as an `ArrayBuffer` of agnostic bytes.
 The sender function returns a promise that resolves when all target peers are finished receiving data.

   Example: